AveryData/AveryData.github.io/_learning/linear_regression.md

 ## Categorical Variables
 Categorical variables can be a bit trickier.
 Basically, if you have 3 categories, you'd going to split those categories into 2 binary dummy column.
 The two dummy groups will represent two, respective categories while the third category is represented by both dummy variables are off (0).

+Those two dummy variables will get coefficients and represent the change in the y, if those dummys are true, *from the base case*.
+You always have to compare it to the base case.

 ## Linear Regression in R

 #### To fit a linear regression: